Setting Effective Marketing Goals

 1. Business Objectives

 Before we can decide where we need to be from a marketing perspective, we need to understand the overarching business objectives.
 Marketing goals must be based on what the company overall is trying to achieve.
 These objectives could be a combination of: achieve a financial performance, gain market position, stimulate demand, positioning a product in a market, disrupt the competition, and so forth.
-To discover these, we should reach out to the business decision makers within the organization: the Executive Committee or Board, CEO, senior stakeholders and functional heads, etc.
+To discover these, we should reach out to the business decision makers within the organisation: the Executive Committee or Board, CEO, senior stakeholders and functional heads, etc.

 2. Marketing Priorities